IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 To select a certificate to automatically renew:

 1. While ordering the certificate, set the auto-renewal toggle to **On**.
-2. After ordering a certificate, select **Enable Auto-renewal** from a certificate's side menu.
+2. After ordering a certificate, select **Enable Auto-renew** from a certificate's side menu.

 Auto-renewed certificate will be renewed 31 days before they expire.
 {: tip}

-Ordered certificates that that expire in less than 31 days, and auto-renew is then enabled for them **will not be auto-renewed in this cycle and must be manually renewed.
-They will be auto-renewed on the next cycle.
+If you enable Auto-renew for a certificate that expire in less than 31 days, it must be manually renewed before expiration.
+Only then, following renewal cycles will become automatic.
 {: important}

 ### Disabling automatic renewal of certificates